|

 electrolytic capacitor and if it ain't burnt or falling apart or

 otherwise malfunctioning, leave it in there.I have no idea what former owners did to this radio to keep it working over the years, but evidently nobody ever touched the adjustments to any of the tuned circuits.
 In fact, I was somewhat surprised that none of the RF circuits or the IF transformer circuits needed any aligning.
 After all these years and after all the tinkering, people must have done, the radio was essentially still in tune.
 I do have all the equipment to accurately realign a radio such as this, so I tweaked all the tuned circuits, but it really wasn't necessary.
 If your radio sounds good with plenty of volume, I wouldn't touch it.
 The photos below show the bottom of the chassis as it looks today.
 If you look closely you can see a lot of the old cloth covered wired that I reused (they were in good condition) and it also shows the many new wires (mostly green colored) that I installed to create the isolated return bus.
 You will also see a lot of new parts I put in there to replace the old paper/wax capacitors.
 Note how tiny the electrolytic filter capacitors are using today's technology.
 They take up so little room that you hardly recognize them as filter capacitors.
 Near the upper-center of this view is the FET BFO that I built for this radio and the second photo shows a closeup of the circuit.
+The insides of my S-38b receiver showing all the new and old parts and the new wiring.
 The

 Importance of a Good BFO

-The EC-1 series and the original S-38 model all
+The EC-1 series and the original S-38

 have a